Pascals Herne Bay operates out of two historic buildings, nestled side by side on Jervois Road.

-Pascals Herne Bay has three separate rooms, enabling us to deliver safe, nurturing and age appropriate learning experiences for all our children.
+Our big house has three separate rooms, enabling us to deliver safe, nurturing and age appropriate learning experiences for each age group.
+Each room also has its own fantastic outdoor area including a huge covered deck area for our Nursery children.

 Fern Room (Nursery)

-Our Fern Room Team aims to provide a home away from home feeling for you and your child so that when you leave the centre in the morning you are secure in the knowledge that your child is nurtured, happy and safe.
+Our Fern Room team strives to provide a home away from home feeling for you and your child, so that when you leave the centre you are secure in the knowledge that your child is nurtured, happy and safe.

 Rākau Room (Toddlers)

-Your child is turning 2!
-So, in preparation for this milestone, they will be entering the Rākau Room, which is specially equipped to cater for ages 2 to 3.5.
+Our Rākau Room is specially crafted to cater for children from the age of approximately 20 months to 3 years (this is flexible).
 Like its name, we are all about forming deeper roots with our families and friends while also branching out and discovering the wider world around us.
-We understand that for this stage in particular, your child is going through a lot of changes—physically, mentally, and socially.
-That’s why we focus a lot on developing the right attitude to take on these new challenges.
+We understand that for this stage in particular, your child is going through a lot of changes - physically, mentally, and socially.
+That’s why we focus on developing the right attitude to take on these new challenges.
 We will support your child through the trials and errors of making friends, grow their curiosities and ideas about the great unknowns, and perhaps most importantly, develop their self-help skills in terms of toileting, meal times and sleep.

 In short, we aim for all our tamariki to be self-managing, resourceful, and independent in preparation for the next stage of their childhood—preschool in the Koru Room!